InvasiveH8ter/NAS_Ramp_Logit_Reg/README.md

 ## Conda Setup

-Open the Anaconda Powershell via your start menu
+Open the Anaconda Powershell via your start menu.

 It is recommended that you set up a conda environment prior to using this package.

 % conda create -n NAME python=3